dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Document Collection](images/13060-DocumentCollectionNameAndKey.png)

 1. A "**Workspace Collection**" is just what it sounds like, it is a collection of one or more "**Workspace**" instances.
 To upload a report, it must go into a Workspace, but at the time this is being writting you can't create new Workspaces in the portal.
-The rest of our interaction with the Power BI Embedded service will be via the "**powerbi-cli** npm package (<a href="https://www.npmjs.com/package/powerbi-cli">link</a>).
+The rest of our interaction with the Power BI Embedded service will be via the "**powerbi-cli** npm package (<a target="_blank" href="https://www.npmjs.com/package/powerbi-cli">link</a>).
 Open a command prompt or terminal window and issue the following npm command to install the "**powerbi-cli**" package globally:

     ```bash
     npm install -g powerbi-cli